Boeing Crew Flight Test: Uncrewed return to Earth

 fires its thrusters as it departs the ISS.

 NASA had originally planned for Starliner to undock from the ISS and return to Earth on June 14, concluding an eight-day stay.
 The landing was delayed several times by NASA and Boeing to investigate why the helium leaked and the maneuvering thrusters failed.
 On June 28, NASA announced that Starliner would not be approved to return until its thruster problems were solved, or at least better understood, or if the ISS were to experience an emergency.
 NASA and Boeing initially said Starliner could remain docked to the ISS for up to 45 days, but later said that the performance of its batteries would permit a stay of up to 90 days.

 On August 24, NASA announced that the agency had decided it was too risky to return Wilmore and Williams to Earth aboard Starliner, and that the crew would instead return in March 2025 on a Crew Dragon, joining members of the SpaceX Crew-9 mission.
 That mission launched with two astronauts on board instead of four, leaving two empty seats for Williams and Wilmore.

-Temporary seat structure built and installed on the Dragon spacecraft using foam, straps, and other soft goods.
+Temporary seat structure built and installed on the Crew Dragon Endeavor spacecraft using foam, straps, and other soft goods.

 Because the ISS has only two IDSS ports, Starliner had to undock before Crew-9 could dock.
 Because each crew member must have a "lifeboat" to use if the station suffers an emergency, SpaceX developed and NASA approved an emergency evacuation configuration of the Dragon spacecraft in which up to three crew members would strap themselves to the floor of the Dragon spacecraft, where cargo is normally stored, which would be covered with foam padding.

 Starliner's problems and the consequent extension of the astronauts' stay received much media attention.
 Boeing objected to some reporters' description of the astronauts as being "stuck" in space.
 After NASA decided to end the Starliner test flight without a crew on board, the company refused to answer questions from journalists, instead opting to release only brief statements.
 Reporters argued that NASA and Boeing should have been more transparent about the mission.

 Under Starliner's original plan, the trip home from ISS would have begun with the astronauts closing the hatch and about three hours of further preparation for undocking.
 Once undocked, the capsule would have performed a full spiral around the station, flying above, behind, and below the station before firing the thrusters to begin the trip back to the western United States, where the capsule would have landed about six and a half hours later.

 Instead, when the uncrewed Starliner undocked on 6 September at 22:04 UTC, it executed a simpler, less mechanically stressful posigrade maneuver to back Starliner away from the ISS, mostly relying on firing the forward-facing thrusters, which experienced no problems during docking.
 The spacecraft then executed a deorbit burn at a safe distance away from the station.